BSkyB to unveil 'Sky Europe' deal on Friday

 Also of concern is the fact that if BSkyB seeks to pay for the deal in cash and debt, without issuing shares, its net debt to core earnings could rise to more than three times its core earnings from the current level of around one, possibly hampering the group at the next auction to buy rights.

-Its ability to buy the best programming has been thrown into doubt for the first time in recent years due to the arrival of telecoms group BT (BT.L) in its sector, and the next round for the key English Premier League rights are set to kick off later this year.
+Its ability to buy the best programing has been thrown into doubt for the first time in recent years due to the arrival of telecoms group BT in its sector, and the next round for the key English Premier League rights are set to kick off later this year.

 BSkyB and Fox declined to comment on the talks.